TheIoTLearningInitiative/InternetOfThingsCommunications/documentation/Challenge.md

 __Instruction__

-> Implement a function to send the data from functionDataSensor through Bluetooth to an existing Android application (Android BlueTerm Application) using the SPP protocol
+> Implement a function to send the data from functionDataSensor under main.py through Bluetooth to an existing Android application (Android BlueTerm Application) using the SPP protocol

 # 04 Connectivity Bluetooth Serial Port Profile Arduino 101